Looking back at the NE Buttress on the Crossover P...

 For the east side of Slesse drive 30 KM from the Chilliwack River Bridge to just past the Riverside Recreation Site.
 Turn right on Chilliwack South forest service road (FSR) then right again at the next junction onto Nesakwatch FSR.
 Drive as far as you can on this road; we didn't get too far in a low clearance car.
 The goal is a small parking area at a spur road to the right 6 KM from the main road.
 This will provide access to all east side climbs, the Northeast Buttress Direct route, and north face climbs.
 West side climbs are via the Chilliwack-Slesse Creek FSR, 21 KM from the Bridge.
 Turn right and head up 8 KM to a large parking lot.
 The trail from here follows an old road bed to a memorial, then turns and climbs STEEPLY to a forested knoll.
 This trail and parking area provide the best descent from the Northeast Buttress route.
 With the knoll being a reasonable bivouac for a fast party.
 It is a long haul to the parking lot from the trailhead though, so plan accordingly.
 We used a mtn bike to complete the loop.
 Make sure you know how to get off the mountain before you go up!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt.
 Slesse:

 Featured Route For Mt.
 Slesse